Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Formalism for the angular power spectrum

 Multifield inflation models can generate a small level of local PNG, parametrized by $\fnl$, which modifies the statistics of the initial gravitational potential.
 By modifying the height of rare density peaks, the parameter $\fnl$ alters the response of halo abundance to long-wavelength background modes, thereby affecting the large-scale halo bias~\citep{Dalal2008, Slosar2008, Desjacques2010fNL}.
 The tracer bias acquires an additional scale-dependent correction $b\rightarrow b+\Delta b$ in \eqreff{eq:intrinsic_gc}, with

 where $T(k)$ is the matter power spectrum transfer function and $D(z)$ is the linear growth factor.
-Assuming a universal mass function, the bias $b_\Phi$ can be related to the linear tracer bias through the relation
+The bias $b_\Phi$ can be related to the linear tracer bias through the relation

+where $p_\Phi=1$ is adopted for the universal mass function.
 While this relation is by far the most widely adopted in the literature, there is no compelling reason to expect it to hold for realistic tracers of large-scale structure.
-It is common to generalize the expression by introducing a parameter $p_\Phi$, so that $b_\Phi = 2 \, (b(z) - p_\Phi) \, \delta_c$ where $p_\Phi$ depends on the merger history of the tracer~\citep{Barreira2020}.
-Simulations of dark matter halos and mass-selected galaxies in IllustrisTNG~\citep{Barreira2020a}, as well as studies of recent mergers~\citep{Slosar2008}, have shown that $p_\Phi$ can significantly deviate from unity.
+For instance, $p_\Phi = 1.6$ yields a better description of $b_\Phi$ for objects whose host halos had recently undergone a major merger, such as quasar's host halos \citep{Slosar2008}.
+In addition, $p_\Phi\in[0.4, 0.7]$ was found to describe accurately stellar mass-selected galaxies \citep{Barreira2020a}.
 It is therefore generally accepted that $p_\Phi \neq 1$ must be taken into account depending on the tracer under consideration.
 Even if the lensing-related quantities are in principle subject to corrections from primordial non-Gaussianity \citep{Jeong2011fnllensing,Anbajagane2024lensingfnl}, we neglect the impact of $\fnl$ on the CMB lensing potential since the effects of $\fnl$ are strongly suppressed by projection effects.
 Thus, in this work, we rely on the large-scale dependent bias effect described in \eqreff{eq:Deltab_fnl} to constrain $\fnl$.